ZisongXu/PBPF/README.md

 # Physics Based Particle Filtering (PBPF)

-This is the official implementation of our paper "Tracking and Control of Multiple Objects \\ during Non-Prehensile Manipulation in Clutter".
+This is the official implementation of the paper "Tracking and Control of Multiple Objects during Non-Prehensile Manipulation in Clutter".

 **Abstract:** We propose a method for 6D pose tracking and control of multiple objects during non-prehensile manipulation by a robot.
 The tracking system estimates objects' poses by integrating physics predictions, derived from robotic joint state information, with visual inputs from an RGB-D camera.
 Specifically, the methodology is based on particle filtering, which fuses control information from the robot as an input for each particle movement and with real-time camera observations to track the pose of objects.
 Comparative analyses reveal that this physics-based approach substantially improves pose tracking accuracy over baseline methods that rely solely on visual data, particularly during manipulation in clutter, where occlusions are a frequent problem.
 The tracking system is integrated with a model predictive control approach which shows that the probabilistic nature of our tracking system can help robust manipulation planning and control of multiple objects in clutter, even under heavy occlusions.